September 4, 2021

 One effect of the changes to qualified immunity under SB 2 is likely to be an increase in state-court litigation of the type brought by the Prison Law Office against California probation departments.
 Stripped of immunity from errors in providing medical care, conducting investigations and maintaining prisoner safety, probation departments and probation officers will have few if any statutory defenses to liability in actions brought in state courts.
 Violations of civil rights usually are pursued as Section 1983 claims in federal court, but SB 2 makes it more likely those claims will be litigated instead in state courts since the peace officer defendants will not have immunity in many situations.

 Another provision of SB 2 adds to the list of peace officer personnel records to be disclosed to the public any sustained finding of unreasonable or excessive force, including sustained findings of a failure to intervene in unreasonable or excessive force by another officer.
-These provisions will go into effect only if another bill, SB 16, is enacted before SB 2.
+These provisions will go into effect if the Governor signs SB 16 before SB 2.

 Should Probation Officers Protect Personal Assets?